smlacava/Athena/README.md

 - To *select the locations* to show
 - To *save a piece of signal*, by choosing the *starting time*, the *locations* and the *length of the time window* to save

+Furthermore, it is possible to **display the spectra* of the signals, and to execute a **time-frequency analysis** on them.

+[Download Athena](https://github.com/smlacava/Athena/archive/master.zip) to start you analysis!

 ## Measure extraction
 The measures extractably by ATHENA can be divided in: